Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 5/18/2021
+- Added mongoose into holidays API, then when I was testing I realized that because I had the month and days in the DB as strings, I couldn't sort.
+Agh!
+But I figured out how to loop through and resave everything into the database as numbers.
+Hooray for me!
+Lol

 ## 5/17/2021
 - Created mongo database for wacky holidays, connected to yesterday's API
 - Updated front end to connect to new backend

 ## 5/16/2021
 - Created Node API for wacky holidays and basic frontend